- Instructions for Form 706-NA - Introductory Material

 If you are unable to file Form 706-NA by the due date, use Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an automatic 6-month extension of time to file.
 Check the "Form 706-NA" box in Part II of Form 4768.

-File Form 706-NA at the following address.Department of the Treasury
+On or before June 30, 2019, file Form 706-NA at the following address.Department of the Treasury

 Internal Revenue Service Center